thamaraaalves/thamaraaalves.github.com/_posts/tumblr/2016-02-03-french-music-suggestion.md

 tags: []
 ---

-:+1:!

-I love music, really may consider me a 'person addicted to music' :relaxed: :heart:
+I love music, really may consider me a 'person addicted to music'

 So, I've been studying french some weeks ago, bellow is a good music in french.
-Today, I am listening and repeating this music since I started to work :headphones:
+Today, I am listening and repeating this music since I started to work
 [OnRepeat](https://listenonrepeat.com/?v=gj7ijv_Si5k#Lefa_-_20_ans_(Clip_officiel))

 **To listen:**